Diggin’ on the Farm

 What to Know

-Tours typically are held from 10am–12:30pm, with the opportunity to have a picnic lunch
+• Tours typically are held from 10am–12:30pm, with the opportunity to enjoy a packed picnic lunch on-site.

 Our farm partners and locations